 “If you think you have no friends then it's first worth considering why.
 Do you perhaps push people unintentionally or appear aloof?”

-If you think you don't have many friends, one of the best ways you can make new ones as an adult is to mix more with people you work with.
+If you think you have no friends, one of the best ways you can make new ones as an adult is to mix more with people you work with.
 If you disappear quickly at the end of the working day or don't join for team lunches then you won't establish new friendships with people you could be genuinely hitting it off with.
 Make time to socialize with co-workers and get involved with company events, even if it’s just a few drinks after work.
 Sadly, if you are now remote or home working due to the effects of the pandemic, you might have to skip this idea for now!

-Volunteer and make new friends as an adult © shutterstock/Syda Productions
+No friends?
+Then volunteer and make new mates as an adult © shutterstock/Syda Productions

 One thing that puts off adults making new friends is that they think it was easy in childhood and so will be difficult as an adult.
 Actually, often it really wasn’t, and it was only the shared experience of school that made those friendships come to be.